 Frustrated by the atrocities and inhuman behavior, the jail inmates carried out a hunger strike to attract the attention of authorities in 1933.
 Three freedom fighters Mahavir Singh, Mohan Kishore Namdas, and Mohit Moitra died of forced feeding through pipes.

 The Exhibition Gallery is located on the ground floor of the National Memorial.
-The exhibition consists belongs and memories of freedom fighters who were punished in jail.
+The exhibition consists of belongings and memories of freedom fighters who were punished in jail.

-The Netaji Galley showcases the belongings of one of the prolific freedom fighters named Netaji Subhash Chandra Bose.
+The Netaji Gallery showcases the belongings of one of the prolific freedom fighters named Netaji Subhash Chandra Bose.